Xmaster6y/Ext_c_dcgan/README.md

 # Repository structure and usage
 ## Executable files
-The `dcgan.py` file is used to define a general structure of the GAN used. `gan_training.py` is an example of DCGAN training and `cgan_training.py` an example of CDCGAN training.
+The `dcgan.py` file is meant to define a general structure of the GANs used. `gan_training.py` is an example of DCGAN training and `cgan_training.py` an example of CDCGAN training.

 ## Samples
 Some data-set used in my report can be find in the Samples directory.
 A `README.md` file briefly describes each file.